omeka/classic-enduser/docs/Technical/Contribute_Code_to_Omeka.md

 Core
 -------------------------------------------------

-The core code of Omeka is available in a [public GitHub repository](http://github.com/omeka/Omeka).
+The core code of Omeka Classic is available in a [public GitHub repository](http://github.com/omeka/Omeka).
 Please feel free to fork the code, issue pull requests, and submit issues there.

 Add-Ons
 -------------------------------------------------------